 Credit points: 15

-This subject introduces students to the care and management of a range of common animal species, and the challenges for sustainability practice in animal care identifying the complex interactions between social, environmental and economic issues.
+This subject introduces you to the care and management of a range of common animal species, and the challenges for sustainability practice in animal care identifying the complex interactions between social, environmental and economic issues.
 Subject content includes animal husbandry in companion animals and a range of other common species.
 The areas of nutrition, behaviour, and preventative health care of dogs and cats are covered consistent with the requirements of veterinary nursing practice.
-Students will consider the importance and application of professional codes, animal welfare legislation, animal ethics, the human-animal bond, cultural context and genetics within the veterinary nursing context.
-Students are also introduced to the important role of the veterinary nurse in educating and guiding clients in the care of their animals.
-During their work integrated learning placement, students will assist with the care and management of animal patients.
+You will consider the importance and application of professional codes, animal welfare legislation, animal ethics, the human-animal bond, cultural context and genetics within the veterinary nursing context.
+You are also introduced to the important role of the veterinary nurse in educating and guiding clients in the care of their animals.
+During their work integrated learning placement, you will assist with the care and management of animal patients.

 Available to Study Abroad/Exchange StudentsNo

 Subject year levelYear Level 1 - UG

 Prerequisites Must be admitted in one of the following courses: Bachelor of Veterinary Nursing (SBVN) or the Bachelor of Agriculture and Technology (SBATE)